rebazp/P2RPSLSGame/README.md

 ## Testing

 I have played this game many times with multiple options to see if it works as intended.
-From my testing I haven't stumbled upon any problems with the game.
-The computer picks one random option everytime and follows the rules on who won, lost or draw.
+From my testing, I haven't stumbled upon any problems with the game.
+The computer picks one random option every time and follows the rules on who won, lost, or drew.

 The game works on different platforms and is adaptive and responsive.

-## Bugs

-I did not encounter any bugs.
-But I did have to try different options to make the game work with the addition of lizard and spock since the main game code was based on rock, paper and scissor.

-### Unfixed Bugs

-There is no unfixed bugs.

-### Validator Testing
+## Validator Testing

 - HTML
   - No errors were returned when passing through the official [W3C Markup Validation](https://validator.w3.org/) ![Jigsaw validator](assets/images/2ndw3.jpg)